 When Your Child Has Irritable Bowel Syndrome

-Irritable bowel syndrome (IBS) is a common condition in children.
-It affects your child’s digestive tract, where food is broken down to give your child energy and help him or her grow.
-IBS causes irritation of the large intestine (colon).
-This is where water is absorbed from waste before it passes out of the body.
+Irritable bowel syndrome (IBS) is a relatively common condition in children.
+It affects your child's digestive tract, where food is broken down to give your child energy and help him or her grow.
+No one knows exactly what causes IBS, although it may be a result of the two intestines being super sensitive.
 IBS may come and go, but there are things you can do to help your child feel better.

 What Causes IBS?